tquiggle/Diecast-Remote-Raceway/StartingGate/README.md

 * open-box.stl - a modified version of box.stl to insert the track with a mounted sensor from the back of the box.
 The sensor would collide with the starter if inserted from the front.
 * open-box-servo.stl - a modified version of open-box.stl for Lane 1 with an opening and mounting holes for a MG90S servo.
-* sensor-track.stl - a modfied version of track.stl designed to mount a [TCRT5000 Infrared Reflective Sensor Module](https://www.amazon.com/gp/product/B081RPJ44L) to detect the presence of a car.
+* sensor-track.stl - a modified version of track.stl designed to mount a [TCRT5000 Infrared Reflective Sensor Module](https://www.amazon.com/gp/product/B081RPJ44L) to detect the presence of a car.

 * sensor-track-flush.stl - a modified version of sensor-track.stl that moves the sensor forward about 10mm.
 Requires reworking the TCRT5000 sensors.
 See note below.
 * servo-knob.stl - Modified version of knob.stl to make the arm much narrower and add holes for the servo control.